George-Ogden/concurrent-language/README.md

 ### Lowering
 Lowering converts the annotated AST into an intermediate representation.
 - `./lowering/src/intermediate_nodes.rs` contains definitions for the intermediate representation.
-- `./lowering/src/copy_propagation.rs` defines an `CopyPropagator` to remove registers that only alias another value.
+- `./lowering/src/copy_propagation.rs` defines a `CopyPropagator` to remove registers that only alias another value.
 - `./lowering/src/lower.rs` defines the `Lowerer` to convert the program from an annotated AST into the intermediate representation.
 - `./lowering/src/expression_equality_checker.rs` defines an `ExpressionEqualityChecker` to determine if two expressions are equivalent when testing.
 The intermediate representation gives each variable a unique id so this ensures that two expressions using different sets of unique ids are the same.